nmshd/documentation/_posts/2022-06-22-announcing-enmeshed-v2.md

 # What will be new in v2?

-We got a lot of feedback from the community and we are currently working on improvements in different areas of enmeshed to tackle it.
+We got a lot of feedback from the community and we are currently working on improvements in different areas of Enmeshed to tackle it.
 For a better overview this blog is divided into two sequential sections:

 ## Attributes

-Attributes in enmeshed have been a huge painpoint during the integration using the Enmeshed Connector but also while using the Enmeshed App as an end user.
+Attributes in Enmeshed have been a huge painpoint during the integration using the Enmeshed Connector but also while using the Enmeshed App as an end user.
 For Enmeshed V2 we are working on a new way to handle, store and transfer attributes.

 For an overview of the changes regarding the Attributes, please refer to the [corresponding blog post]({{ site.baseurl }}{% post_url 2022-06-22-announcing-enmeshed-v2-attributes %}).